nyu-ossd-s20/project-evaluation/freecodecamp_evaluation.md

 	<!--
 	Explain your position.
 Do NOT simply say 'yes or 'no'.
 	-->
+	Yes, it shouldn't be too hard to do some contributions to the codebase if you are familiar with JavaScript.
+Also you can edit their coding challenges with just knowledge of Markdown

 1. Would you be interested in contributing to this particular project? <br>
 	<!--
 	Explain why you would or would not be interested in contributing to this project.
 Do NOT simply say 'yes or 'no'.
 	-->
+	Maybe, I am familiar with Express, React, and Mongo from previous classes, so the learning curve wouldn't be to hard.